f3d-app/f3d/doc/user/03-OPTIONS.md

 The input file or files to read, can also be provided as a positional argument.
 Support directories as well.
 If `-` is specified instead of a filename, the file will be streamed from the stdin, which will hang until a stream is provided.
-Using this feature require `--force-reader`.
+Using this feature requires to use `--force-reader`.

 ### `--output=<png file>` (_string_)